-In this section, we study the case in which a single VC, C , finances the project in both rounds.
-If C finances the project alone in both rounds, his payoff will be finance the project.
+In this section, we analyze the equilibrium strategies of VCs when the entrepreneur contracts with a VC syndicate in at least one round.
+We discuss the trade-offs faced by VCs in arriving at their equilibrium strategies in terms of effort provision when they form a syndicate to finance the project.
 In particular, we analyze how VCs arrive at their effort choices based on the financing sequence chosen by the entrepreneurial firm in equilibrium.
 Later, we will also analyze the equilibrium choice of syndication sequence in Section IV.D (where we discuss the overall equilibrium of the model).